 General

-Qualification and acceptance of explosive components and systems shall be in conformance with ECSS-Q-ST-20.
+Qualification and acceptance of explosive components and subsystems shall be in conformance with ECSS-Q-ST-20.

 For qualification, each device shall meet the requirements specified in the appropriate table of clauses 4.11 and 4.12 after exposure to the complete sequence of conditions specified in Table 4-25.